 The OHP provides medical services and counseling associated with entry medical evaluation and surveillance recalls (e.g., annual reviews, tetanus boosters, rabies antibody titers).
-With entry evaluations, the OHP will notify the PI, director or supervisor in a timely manner when the medical evaluation and procedures have been completed and will indicate in the notification approval, non-approval or accommodations required for enrollees to work with the animal species specified in Part I of the History and Risk Assessment Survey.
-The OHP is responsible for notifying enrollees of medical follow-ups or surveillance recalls.
-Records documenting status of entry medical evaluations and surveillance recalls are maintained by the OHP.
+With entry evaluations, the OHP will notify RMS in a timely manner when the medical evaluation and procedures have been completed and will indicate in the notification approval, non-approval or accommodations required for enrollees to work with the animal species specified in the Animal Contact Form.